Alice Bemis Taylor: Personal life

 Alice Bemis married Frederick Morgan Taylor, a stockbroker, in 1903.
 He enjoyed camping, hunting and fishing.
 The couple camped, with few comforts, in the Rocky Mountains and Adirondack Mountains. and the couple had an adopted daughter named Alice Doree, who lived in Maine as an adult.

 Taylor collected rare books and books on western Americana.
 Some of her rare books included A 1545 edition of Orlando Furioso, a Pierre de Ronsard First Folio published in 1584, and autographed copy of William Congreve's Love for Love, and 2 bound volumes of British poets letters and signatures.
 She also collected Hispanic Santos made in New Mexico and Colorado and Southwestern Native American artifacts.
 Taylor had a keen interest in architecture and early American glass.

-After her husband had died, Taylor donated an organ and provided monies for ongoing concerts at the Grace Church as a memorial to her husband.
+After her husband had died, Taylor donated an organ and provided monies for ongoing concerts at Grace and St. Stephen's Episcopal Church as a memorial to her husband.

 The Taylors built a home and lived at 1238 Wood Avenue and built a summer estate, called La Foret, in Black Forest on 500 acres.
 The main building, Ponderosa Lodge, was built in 1928 by Jacques Benedict.
 Her husband died before he visited the property.
 In his honor, Taylor built the Taylor Memorial Chapel, designed by John Gaw Meem, in 1929.
 The Bemis-Taylor Foundation deeded the property to the Colorado Congregation Church following Taylor's death in 1942.
 It is now known as the Rocky Mountain Conference of the United Church of Christ.